ExoMonk/cairo-L1L2-swapper/README.md

 # cairo-L1L2-interactions

+Sample Contracts to handle transactions on L1 from StarkNet L2 L1L2 #StarkNet repository to automate Swaps on L1 from L2 (e.g swapping directly on Uniswap based on price using
+@EmpiricNetwork)
+This could be a good stepping stone for creating automated strategy directly from L2 using L1 liquidity(dca, ..)

+The L1 Contrat will behave like a Pool Contract where users can deposit tokens and therefore sharing fees while consumming L2 message.

-Sample Contracts to handle transactions on L1 from StarkNet L2 Contracts on L2 can interact asynchronously with contracts on L1 via the L2 -> L1 messaging protocol.
+Contracts on L2 can interact asynchronously with contracts on L1 via the L2 -> L1 messaging protocol.
 How this works ?

 1. The StarkNet(L2) contract calls the syscall starknet function `send_message_to_l1()`
     - The destination L1 contract to send message